 A one time armed robber, 95 per cent of his crimes have been committed while in custody.

-Bronson has spent 45 years as a Category A prisoner for hostage taking and repeated attacks on inmates and guards.
+He has spent 45 years as a Category A prisoner for hostage taking and repeated attacks on inmates and guards.

-But now aged 66, Bronson says his days of railing against the system are finally over.
+Now aged 66, Bronson says his days of railing against the system are finally over.